MousaviLaleh/School_District_Analysis/README.md

 ![ss-02.png](/images/ss-02.png)
 <br/>
-The scores for the Medium size schools changed slightly; they were impacted as Thomas High School included in this group as it has 1,635 students who attend (including the grade 9 students).
+The scores for the Medium size schools changed slightly that Thomas High School included in this group as it has 1,635 students who attend, including the grade 9 students.

 ### Impact on Scores by School Type
 ***Original***